Core-Team-META/Corehaven/README.md

 Join up with your friends to conquer the second chapter of Corehaven Chronicles: The Valley of Life.
 You'll need might, magic, tactics and a bit of luck in order to defeat all the bosses.
 Along the way you'll collect and upgrade epic gear, and challenge the progressively harder and harder difficulty levels: Normal, Hard, Nightmare and Infinite Difficulty.

+## Disclaimer

+This project is being released as-is and targetted towards more advanced users.
+It does not reflect current best practices nor is it perfectly optimized, please keep that in mind.

 ## Project Structure

 Corehaven Chronicles consists of 3 games, each of those are in their respective top level folder of the project: